Community Standards for Living on Campus

 Use Any unauthorized use of campus video equipment, or computers may result in disciplinary action against a student.
 Furthermore, use of any video equipment or computer technology in a manner, which impermissibly infringes upon another person’s right to privacy, may also result in disciplinary action and/or the required removal of the video equipment or computer technology from the residence halls, or in any campus building.

-During the first term of residence, the student is assessed a damage deposit, which is held to cover any outstanding damage charges at the time the resident permanently leaves the residence halls.
-Charges for repair costs of individual damages during the year will be deducted from the damage deposit.
+Charges for repair costs of individual damages during the year will be charged to a students account.
 Damage to the student rooms and furnishings beyond normal wear is the financial responsibility of the assigned occupants of the room.
-The damage deposit, less any outstanding charges, will be credited to the student account and appear as a credit on their next bill.

 One of our goals is to focus students attention on the need to accept responsibility for the governance of their own community.
 Students should encourage their fellow residents to share in accepting the responsibility for ensuring that WPI property is not damaged or stolen.
 Individuals identified as being responsible for damage, theft or losses in common areas of the building will be billed for the cost of repair or replacement.
 Any student aware of any person responsible for specific damages should contact their RA.
 If damage occurs on a floor or in public areas of the residence halls, and it is impossible to determine the individual(s) responsible, residents of the floor or building will share the financial responsibility for such damage.
 Any intentional damage to WPI property or to property on WPI premises belonging to others may result in disciplinary action.